fulll/hiring/README.md

-# Fulll Developers
+# Join fulll

-Information about development job opportunities and career at [Fulll](https://www.fulll.fr).
-If you're looking for specification of interview tasks for our open positions, check [Open positions](https://www.welcometothejungle.com/fr/companies/fulll).
-If you would like to know more about Fulll, what we use, how we work etc, we have a [Blog](https://medium.com/inexdigital-fr) and [Twitter](https://twitter.com/InexDigital_FR) with latest information.

-You can always reach us at rh@fulll.fr.
+Space dedicated to the hiring process at [Fulll](https://www.fulll.fr).
+If you're looking for a specific job offer, check our current list of [opened positions](https://www.welcometothejungle.com/fr/companies/fulll).

+Could not find the perfect match?
+Feel free to reach us and provide your resume, motivation and the role you would expect directly by mail at rh@fulll.fr

 # How are we structured?